 Can you freeze this cake

-Yes, but only the sponge bases before addition of syrup.
+Yes, but only the sponge bases before the addition of syrup.
 Wrap well in cling film and pop into freezer bags and freeze for up to 3 months.
 Maybe make up the syrup and put that in a separate little bag inside one of the cake bags.
 That way you are good to go on the cake building front as soon as everything has defrosted.

 Looking for more cake inspiration?
 Then check out these fabulous bakes;

 - 2 x 15cm round baking tins (double the recipe if using bigger tins)

 - 35 g walnuts roughly ground in food processor

 - 125 g unsalted butter

 - 125 g caster sugar